The closer we get to Nature, the closer we get to our True Nature. ~ Donna Maltz

 Benefit #2: Connection with Nature is Healing

 Studies have shown that even seeing a natural landscape can help hospital patients recover faster.
-It also helps your immune system function better.
-Scientists have found more than twenty pathways or connections between exposure to nature and improved health, protecting you from heart disease, depression, and diabetes.
-Harvard Health Publishing says: “Under the right circumstances, 10 to 15 minutes of sun on the arms and legs a few times a week can generate nearly all the vitamin D we need.”
+Nature exposure also helps your immune system function better.
+Scientists have found more than twenty pathways or connections between nature exposure and improved health, protecting you from heart disease, depression, and diabetes.

 For optimal vitamin D production: